-To simplify the configuration process which allows Oracle ADF Security to integrate with OPSS, JDeveloper provides the Configure ADF Security wizard.
+To simplify the configuration process which enables Oracle ADF Security to integrate with OPSS, JDeveloper provides the Configure ADF Security wizard.
 The wizard is the starting point for securing the Fusion web application using Oracle ADF Security.
-The wizard is an application-level tool that, once run, will enable ADF Security for all user interface projects that your application contains.
+The wizard is an application-level tool that, once run, enables ADF Security for all user interface projects that your application contains.

-The Configure ADF Security wizard allows you to choose to enable authentication and authorization separately.
+The Configure ADF Security wizard enables you to choose to enable authentication and authorization separately.